 Candidates participate in a solemn procession with the Cardinal Archbishop of New York, the Principal Chaplain of the American Association.
 With the Cardinal presiding, the President of the Association, representing the Grand Master of the Order, invests the new candidates.
 As part of the ceremony in Saint Patrick’s Cathedral in New York City, each candidate recites the following:

-On the evening of the investiture the American Association conducts its Annual Dinner, a formal white tie occasion with over 1,000 in attendance.
+On the evening of the Investiture, the American Association conducts its Annual Dinner, a formal white tie occasion with over 1,000 guests in attendance.